Hi, I’m Magda.

 My feelings are complex.
 I grieve the life I lost, the loss of fertility, and also the loss of energy because of cancer.

 At the same time, I'm thankful and grateful to be alive and well.
-I hope that the cancer will not return.
+I am hopeful that the cancer will not come back.
 I'm excited about starting my “new life”, even though I need to figure it all out from scratch.

 I think it’s quite difficult to share “generic words of wisdom” with people who are on their own cancer journey, because much of what is said will depend on the staging and how far along in treatment they are.